blood pressure | May 9, 2017 | Author: Naturopath

 Experts recommend the use of interdisciplinary therapies to include non-pharmacologic therapy to help with pain management.

-Sickle cell anemia can be managed using pharmaceutical and natural therapies for symptom relief.
+Sickle cell anemia symptoms can be helped using pharmaceutical and natural therapies.
 It is important to consult with a medical professional before taking any supplements.

 Tomer A, Kasey S, Connor WE, et al. Reduction of pain episodes and prothrombotic activity in sickle cell disease by dietary n-3 fatty acids.
 Thromb Haemost 2001;85(6):966-974.